cylc/cylc-doc/src/suite-design-guide/general-principles.rst

 --------------

-Non-trivial task scripting should be held in external files rather than inlined in the flow.cylc.
+Non-trivial task scripting should be held in external files rather than inlined in :cylc:conf:`flow.cylc`.
 This keeps the suite definition tidy, and it allows proper shell-mode text editing and independent testing of task scripts.

 For automatic access by task jobs, task-specific scripts should be kept in